Silicon vs Silica vs Silicone

 • Coatings in paper and textiles

-Silicones found in personal care products help to reduce the white residue and tacky feel of antiperspirants and deodorants.
-They are also “long-lasting,” helping to retain the colour and glossiness of cosmetics, shampoos, and conditioners.
-Silicones also help to impart better shine, which allows skincare products to be made with higher SPF.
-Cosmetics, lotions, sunscreens, and cleansers can be applied smoothly and evenly thanks to their wetting and spreading properties.
+Silicones offer several benefits in personal care products.
+They reduce the white residue and sticky sensation of antiperspirants and deodorants.
+Additionally, they are “long-lasting” and aid in preserving the colour and shine of cosmetics, shampoos, and conditioners.
+Silicones provide better shine, allowing skincare products to have higher SPF.
+Their wetting and spreading properties enable cosmetics, lotions, sunscreens, and cleansers to be applied smoothly and evenly.

-Silicone increases the efficiency, durability, and performance of solar panels and photovoltaic devices, helping to reduce their cost.
-Silicones are ideal materials for solar panels and photovoltaic applications because they can withstand the sun for years.
+Silicone materials contribute to the efficiency, durability, and performance enhancement of solar panels and photovoltaic devices, reducing costs.
+The suitability of silicones for solar panels and photovoltaic applications arises from their ability to withstand extended exposure to sunlight for a prolonged duration.

-Silicones are used to make keypads, keyboards, copier rollers, and many components of computers, mobile electronics, and home entertainment equipment.
-Silicones are also important in enabling LED lighting technology.
-Silicones’ high thermal stability and excellent dielectric properties allow them to be used in a wide range of electrical transmission applications.
+Silicones are integral in manufacturing keypads, keyboards, copier rollers, and various components of computers, mobile electronics, and home entertainment equipment.
+Additionally, silicones play a crucial role in facilitating LED lighting technology.
+The exceptional dielectric properties and high thermal stability of silicones make them ideal for a broad range of electrical transmission applications.

 Conclusion